-When departing from Cologne, you have various train station options to start your trip from including Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.
-When arriving in Brussels, you can end your journey in train stations like Bruxelles-Midi, Bruxelles-Central and Brussels-Nord.
+When departing from Cologne, you have various train station options to start your route from including Köln Hbf, Köln/Bonn Flughafen and Köln Messe/Deutz.
+When arriving in Brussels, you can end your journey in train stations like Bruxelles-Midi, Brussels-Nord and Bruxelles-Central.

-Passengers board the train most frequently from Köln Hbf, which is located around 1.1 miles (1.7 km) away from the city center, and they get off the train at Bruxelles-Midi, located 2 miles (3.2 km) away from the city center.
+Passengers board the train most frequently from Köln Hbf, which is located around 1.6 miles (2.5 km) away from the city centre, and they get off the train at Bruxelles-Midi, located 2 miles (3.2 km) away from the city centre.

 Here are some other resources that might have the information you need